Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

     - a playlist to no playlist

 - Create a clone button for presets (set the clone to edit automatically)
+- Switch from using getButtonID [1/2/3] to using states

 #### Lower priority things to do
 - handling of categories/playlists/image does no longer exist